 The simple fact remains that walkers may be just as vulnerable to accidents as drivers.
 Worse, pedestrians have no protection from the forces that may inflict severe physical injuries, financial problems, or emotional trauma.

 Any person who suffers an injury because of the negligence of others has the right to demand compensation.
 A Columbus pedestrian accident lawyer may be able to help you to set things right.
 A personal injury attorney could provide essential information about the rights of pedestrians, explain how a defendant’s actions violated those rights, and work to demand fair compensation for your losses.
+For a free consultation, call our Columbus personal injury law firm at (404) 474-7122 and get the dedicated and compassionate representation you deserve.

 Every driver assumes a duty to protect all other people whenever they get behind the wheel.
 Naturally, this duty extends to pedestrians who may be walking in a parking lot, crossing the street using a crosswalk, or even getting out of their cars from a parked position.